vmware/powershell-module-for-vmware-cloud-foundation/docs/cookbook/New-NSX-V-WLD.md

 Now that you have a network pool you can commission hosts and associate them with the network pool.
 For this you need the following json

 #### TIP
 For this json you need the network pool name & ID.
-These were returned when the pool was created and also by Get-VCFNetworkPool
+These were returned when the pool was created and can also be obtained using Get-VCFNetworkPool.

 ```json